A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 - Tang: The tang is the part of the blade that extends into the handle.
 Cheap machetes will have thin tangs which are glued into the handle.
 The best machetes have full tangs attached with bolts and are much sturdier.

 - Pommel: The pommel is the end of the blade.
-Flat pommels are great if you want to use for hammering.
+Flat pommels are great if you want to use them for hammering.

 - Extras: Depending on your needs, you might want a machete with a saw-back or gut hook.